raghvendrashrinet/Terraform-Projects/Azure/Basics/Terraform-Command.md

 - What it shows:
   🟢 + (Create): New resources that will be built.
   🟡 ~ (Update): Existing resources that will be modified in place.
   🔴 - (Destroy): Existing resources that will be deleted.
+      -/+ Replace → A resource will be destroyed and recreated (common when immutable fields change).

 ---